EdDataScienceEES/tutorial-Stead-James/file/readme.md

-#another way of writing by splitting by space is "\\s" the two backward slashes here indicate that whatever is next should be used to separate and s stands in for a space, these can be chained together if your splitting by multiple characters
+another way of writing by splitting by space is "\\s" the two backward slashes here indicate that whatever is next should be used to separate and s stands in for a space, these can be chained together if your splitting by multiple characters.

-#now the eagle eyed among you might have spotted that we had genus' such as salix (willow by its common name) which you may know hybridise like crazy and so its hard to determine species and so they have just been recorded by genus only
+now the eagle eyed among you might have spotted that we have some where it has just been recorded by genus only.
+(This is the case for all salix data, as too difficult to determine between species due to hybridisation)

-#when we separate by " " this returns NA in the new species column for all salix data and similar cases, what to do about this?
+When we separarate these into genus and species this returns NA in the new species column for all salix data and similar cases, what to do about this?

-#well luckily tidyr has the answer for this as well
+well luckily tidyr has the answer for this as well.

+### Replace

-#we don't want to filter out all the values with NA for species instead just change NA for something more useful
+We don't want to filter out all the values with NA for species instead just change NA for something more useful.
-#we do this using the replace_na (specifically designed for this problem!!) function in the tidyr package
+We do this using the replace_na (specifically designed for this problem!!) function in the tidyr package

     seperate_tidyr <- seperate_tidyr %>%
        replace_na(list(Species = "sp."))

-#now we have replaced all NA values with sp something more useful
+now we have replaced all NA values with sp something more useful

-#next lets seperate the domin column to only keep the numeric values (this solves the syntax issue i mentioned earlier)
+next lets seperate the domin column:

-#try separating so we get the number from 1-10 in one column and the percentage in the other
+Have a go. try separating so we get the number from 1-10 in one column and the percentage range in another

-we can't simply write ". " and so instead must write "\\.\\s" this indicates that we want to split the column at the period followed by a space
+hint: we can't simply write ". " and so instead must write "\\.\\s" this indicates that we want to split the column at the period followed by a space

     tidy_domin <- left_data %>%
       separate(domin, into = c("domin", "percentage"), sep = "\\.\\s")

+## Challenge time
+I want to wrangle data to create a spatial graph with the 100 most southerly trees in the acer genus and same for the 100 most northerly trees.
+As well as replacing NA in the domin column with something more useful.

+    challenge_data <- left_join(occurences, spatial_data,
+                            by = c("sample_id" = "id")) %>%
+      separate(preferred_taxon, into = c("Genus", "Species"), sep = " ", remove = FALSE) %>%
+      replace_na(list(Species = "sp.")) %>%
+      replace_na(list(domin = "unknown")) %>%
+      filter(Genus == "Acer")

+     max <- challenge_data %>%
+        slice_max(order_by = LATITUDE, n = 100)

+     min <- challenge_data %>%
+       slice_min(order_by = LATITUDE, n = 100)

+     acer <- bind_rows(min, max)